Anitagutzw/PPF_Measures/README.md

 - tol : Float, optional.
 The tolerance for convergence.
 Default is 1e-12.
 - maxiter : Integer, optional.
 The maximum number of iterations for Newton-Raphson.
 Default is 500.

+The outputs for both functions will always be in arrays.

 For the computation of the two measures using the hmra simulation the following function is used:

+### HMRA Simulation

 ```
 simulate_var_tvar(v, D, x0, eps, eul_dt, p, r_values, n_samples, max_fail_ratio)